 - Develop and improve the overall stewardship, efficiency, accountability, and transparency of clinical trials.

-The TIU Process Flow
+The TAP Process Flow

 The easy 4-step process shown below supports investigators in their trial needs.